learn-co-curriculum/phase-0-wsl2-env-git-github/README.md

 ## Configure Git and GitHub

-Git is the tool that we’ll use to download and upload the work that we do in labs and lessons.
-In order to use Git without signing in every time, you can create a Secure Shell (SSH) key and associate that to your GitHub account.
+Git is the tool that we’ll use to download and upload the work we do in labs and lessons.
+To use Git without signing in every time, you can create a Secure Shell (SSH) key and associate that to your GitHub account.
 Lastly, you will want to run a few commands to make sure that when you use Git, you get the proper credit for your work.
 This step will ask you to do work both in your browser and your terminal.

 ### Action Item